hmrc/hmrc-frontend/README.md

 You can also create a pull request to contribute to HMRC Frontend.
 See our [contribution process and guidelines for HMRC Frontend](CONTRIBUTING.md) before you create a pull request.

+### Code Style (Linting)

+We use tools to ensure the style of our SCSS and JS is consistent.
+The code is checked when the tests run on the build server.
+If you are contributing SCSS or JS you'll probably be running the tests using `npm test` - this includes the code style checks.

+To run the code style checks independently you can run `npm run lint`.

+Automatic fixing is available for a number of the code style rules we apply.
+To let the tool automatically fix the issues it can fix run `npm run lint:fix` - that will show you any remaining issues after the tool has fixed what it can for you.

 ## License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").